Southern Cornbread Dressing with Chicken

 • 2 hardboiled eggs, chopped – check out this post for making easy peel hard boiled eggs.

-• 1 cup shredded cooked chicken – To save time, use a rotisserie chicken.
-You could also boil raw chicken and save the water it was cooked in to use as your chicken broth.
+• 1 cup shredded cooked chicken – I use chicken thighs, but chicken breasts or leftover chicken from a store-bought rotisserie chicken can also be used.
+If using raw chicken, save the water it was cooked in to use as your chicken broth.

 Prep ahead